-- (1) Total device current can be estimated by summing the individual $IDD_x$ and $IDDO_x$ per pin for all blocks enabled in a given configuration. - (2) Configuration A (All PLL blocks on except APLL2 is disabled): $f{REF} = 25MHz$ , $f{XO} = 48MHz$ , $f{VCO1} = 2.5GHz$ . - (3) $IDDO_x$ current for an operating output is the sum of mux, divider, and an output format. - (4) For a differential input clock below 5MHz, TI recommends to disable the differential input amplitude monitor and enable at least one other monitor (frequency, window detectors) to validate the input clock.
-Otherwise, consider using an LVCMOS clock for an input below 5MHz. - (5) An output frequency over $f{OUT}$ max spec is possible, but output swing can be less than $V{OD}$ min specification. - (6) PSNR is the single-sideband spur level (in dBc) measured when injecting sinusoidal noise with amplitude $V_N$ and frequency $f_N$ (between 100kHz and 1MHz) onto VDD and $VDDO_x$ pins. - (7) $DJ{SPUR} (\text{ps pk-pk}) = [2 \times 10^{(dBc/20)} / (\pi \times f{OUT}) \times 1E6]$ , where dBc is the PSNR or SPUR level (in dBc) and $f{OUT}$ is the output frequency (in MHz). - (8) Actual loop bandwidth can be lower.
-The valid loop bandwidth range can be constrained by the DPLL TDC frequency used in a given configuration. - (9) Assumes VDD and $VDDO_x$ supplies are ramped and XO input clock is stable in frequency and amplitude before the rising edge of PDN, PLLs start-up using serial calibration mode (PLL1 before PLL2), VCO wait timers set to 0.4ms, PLL wait timers set to 3ms, and outputs auto-mute during APLL lock only (DPLL auto-mute options disabled). - (10) Parameter is specified for PLL outputs divided from either VCO domain. - (11) DPLL closed-loop jitter peaking of 0.1dB or less is based on the DPLL bandwidth setting configured by the TICS Pro software tool. - (12) Minimum limit applies for the minimum setting of the differential input amplitude monitor ( $xREF\LVL\SEL = 0$ ). - (13) Measured on the differential output waveform (OUTx\P - OUTx\N).
-Output with 2pF load. - (14) To meet the jitter performance listed in the subsequent sections of this data sheet, the minimum recommended slew rate for all input clocks is 0.5V/ns.
-Phase noise performance begins to degrade as the clock input slew rate is reduced.
-However, the device functions at slew rates down to the minimum listed.
-When compared to single-ended clocks, differential clocks (LVDS, LVPECL) are less susceptible to degradation in phase noise performance at lower slew rates due to the common mode noise rejection.
-TI also recommended to use the highest possible slew rate for differential clocks to achieve optimal phase noise performance at the device outputs.
+- (1) Total device current can be estimated by summing the individual IDD_x and $IDDO_x$ per pin for all blocks enabled in a given configuration. - (2) Configuration A (All PLL blocks on except APLL2 is disabled): $f{REF} = 25 \text{ MHz}$, $f{XO} = 48.0048 \text{ MHz}$, $f{VCO1} = 2.5 \text{ GHz}$. - (3) $IDDO_x$ current for an operating output is the sum of mux, divider and an output format. - (4) For a differential input clock below 5 MHz, TI recommends to disable the differential input amplitude monitor and enable at least one other monitor (frequency, window detectors) to validate the input clock.
+Otherwise, consider using an LVCMOS clock for an input below 5 MHz. - (5) An output frequency over f{OUT} max spec is possible, but output swing may be less than V{OD} min specification. - (6) PSNR is the single-sideband spur level (in dBc) measured when sinusoidal noise with amplitude V_N and frequency f_N (between 100 kHz and 1 MHz) is injected onto VDD and $VDDO_X$ pins. - (7) $D{J{SPUR}} (\text{ps pk-pk}) = [2 \times 10^{(dBc/20)} / (\pi \times f{OUT}) \times 1E6]$, where dBc is the PSNR or SPUR level (in dBc) and f{OUT} is the output frequency (in MHz). - (8) Actual loop bandwidth may be lower.
+The valid loop bandwidth range may be constrained by the DPLL TDC frequency used in a given configuration.

+- (9) Parameter is specified for PLL outputs divided from either VCO domain. - (10) DPLL closed-loop jitter peaking of 0.1 dB or less is based on the DPLL bandwidth setting configured by the TICS Pro software tool. - (11) Minimum limit applies for the minimum setting of the differential input amplitude monitor (xREF_LVL_SEL = 0). - (12) Measured on the differential output waveform (OUTx_P - OUTx_N). - (13) In order to meet the jitter performance listed in the subsequent sections of this data sheet, the minimum recommended slew rate for all input clocks is 0.5 V/ns.
+This is especially true for single-ended clocks.
+Phase noise performance will begin to degrade as the clock input slew rate is reduced.
+However, the device will function at slew rates down to the minimum listed.
+When compared to single-ended clocks, differential clocks (LVDS, LVPECL) will be less susceptible to degradation in phase noise performance at lower slew rates due to their common mode noise rejection.
+However, it is also recommended to use the highest possible slew rate for differential clocks to achieve optimal phase noise performance at the device outputs. - (14) Excluding output coupling spurs